ForgeRock/forgeops/how-tos/laptop-setup.md

 ### ForgeOps Fork

-The first and most common method is to create a fork of the official ForgeOps repo on GitHub.
+The older and most common method is to create a fork of the official ForgeOps repo on GitHub.
 In this method, all of the configurations are stored in this fork.
 It requires that someone on your team needs to merge in changes as new versions of ForgeOps are published.